PtFEM/PtFEM.jl/README.md

 I use PtFEM when referring to the book and PtFEM.jl when referring to the Julia package.

-PtFEM.jl is the central package in the PtFEM organisation.
+PtFEM.jl is the central package in the Github PtFEM organisation.
 More details about the plans for the PtFEM organisation are given below in the "Futures" section.

 PtFEM.jl will be published in 3 steps, 1) chapters 4-6, 2) chapters 7-9 and 3) remaining chapters in PtFEM.